varkiwi/git3-client/README.md

 ## Git branch
 With the `git3 branch` command you are able to list all branches of your repository.
 The current branch is marked with a `*`.
 If you want to create a new branch, all you have to do is to add the name: `git3 branch [name]`.

+## Git cat-file
+In order to see the content of a file, use the `git3 cat-file [mode] [hash]` command.
+It will show you the content of the file with the specified hash.
+The mode is optional and can be either `commit`, `blob`, or `tree`.
+If you don't provide a mode, the default is `blob`.

 ## Git get-address
 In case you want to know the Ethereum based address derived form your private key, use the `git3 get-address` command.
 It will derive the Ethereum address from the IdentityFile specified in the config file and show it to you.